Why Use an Intermediary to Sell Your Insurance Agency?

 Protecting and Maintaining Confidentiality

-Confidentiality is vitally important when selling your agency.
-Over time, it can be extremely difficult for most agency owners who are selling on their own to protect and maintain.
-An experienced intermediary knows how to market your agency while maintaining strict confidentiality throughout the entire sales process.
-They will not release any company identifying information to potential buyers until they are screened, qualified and sign a confidentiality agreement (NDA).
-A professional intermediary works in a discreet, confidential manner while managing the sales process.
-All phone calls and meetings between buyer and seller will be coordinated and scheduled to protect your privacy.
-They understand the potential risk to possible harm that customers, employees, competitors or carriers could cause your business if confidentiality is breached before the time is right.
-Professional intermediaries have strong sound processes to ensure that confidentiality is protected and maintained.
+Confidentiality is vitally important when selling your insurance firm.
+Over time, it can be extremely difficult for most business owners who are selling on their own to maintain.
+Professional intermediaries, M&A advisors, have strong sound processes in place to ensure that confidentiality is protected and maintained.
+They will not release any company identifying information to potential acquirers unless they are qualified and sign a strict confidentiality agreement (NDA).
+An advisor works in a discreet, confidential manner while managing the sales process.
+All meetings and phone calls between a potential buyer and seller will be coordinated and scheduled to protect your confidentiality and privacy.
+They understand the potential risk and possible harm that customers, employees, competitors or carriers could cause your business if confidentiality is breached before the time is right.

-An experienced intermediary who exclusively specializes in insurance will have an extensive database of various types of strategic buyers throughout the United States.
-Most often, an intermediary will have the ability to provide you with multiple offers from the best type of qualified buyers for your agency, without having to confidentially list your agency on the market.
-Often, agency owners who are selling on their own spend an immense amount of time and money working with a buyer they know, only to find out their buyer is unable to secure financing or not willing to agree to the final terms.
+An experienced advisor who exclusively represents insurance distribution firms should have an extensive database of various types of strategic buyers throughout the United States.
+Most often, an experienced advisor is able to help you receive multiple offers from the most ideal buyers without having to list your agency on the market.
+Often, agency owners who are selling on their own spend an immense amount of time and money working with a potential buyer that they know, only to find out their buyer is unable to secure financing or not willing to agree to the final terms.
 Many owners end up getting burned out of the process altogether.
 A professional intermediary will properly prepare your agency and create a professional marketing package.
-They have many contacts and marketing tools to find the best qualified buyers for your agency.
-They will not release any company identifying information to potential buyers until they are fully screened, qualified and sign a confidentiality agreement (NDA).
+Advisors have relationships with a vast network of strategic buyers and have the knowledge and ability to find the most qualified buyers for your firm.

 Professional Intermediaries are expert negotiators.
 They strategically negotiate with buyers everyday and understand the strategies they employ.
 There is really no benefit for an agency owner to directly negotiate with buyers on their own.
 They are not familiar with or understand the typical terms in a contract, which can lead to bad decisions.
 Often an owner who is selling on their own will later regret signing an agreement for less money than they should have received or getting burned out during this process, delaying or derailing the sale of their agency.
-Based on your objectives an intermediary looks out for your interests to ensure that you receive maximum value with the best possible terms!
-Agency owners that sell with intermediaries receive more money with better terms in less time.
+Based on your objectives an M&A advisor looks out for your interests to ensure that you receive maximum value with the best possible terms.
+Owners who are represented by an M&A advisor receive more money with better terms in less time.

 Manage the Due Diligence Process

-During this crucial step in the sales process the buyer has a specified period of time, generally a few weeks, to conduct a financial, operational and legal review of your agency.
-They will verify all the information that you previously provided and most often will request additional documentation.
+During this crucial step in the sales process the buyer has a specified period of time, generally a few weeks, to conduct a financial, operational and legal review of your firm.
+They will verify all the information that you previously provided and most often will request additional documents.
 An intermediary will fully prepare you for and manage this process.
 They will coordinate all document requests, schedule all meetings and advise throughout.
-During this period, you also have the ability to further investigate the buyer’s financial and business capabilities, as well.

 Prepare for Closing